-The Guernsey Companies Registry (Registry) filings, regulatory filings to the Guernsey Financial Services Commission (GFSC) and Court filings continue to be filed digitally in accordance with normal practice rules using their respect online portals.
-The Courts have relaxed their rules to file hard copy documents (see below) and on 24 March, the GFSC issued a statement offering to extend certain filing deadlines and simplifying some filing procedures and requirements.
+The Guernsey Companies Registry (Registry) filings, regulatory filings to the Guernsey Financial Services Commission (GFSC) and Court filings were not affected by lockdown and continue to be filed digitally in accordance with normal practice rules using their respective online portals.

+These rules include the need to have simultaneous visual and verbal contact over a device which provides a sufficient good quality connection to enable the firm to clearly see the face of the individual and also to be able to see their identity data within the identity document (i.e. the photo and details on the identity details page in a passport) when it is shown to the screen and firms must be able to review this page on the call.
 The individual being identified must have their original identity document with them during the call (not a copy).
-The firm must be able to ascertain that the image in the document reflects that of the person on the video call.
 The firm must be able to undertake checks on the authenticity of the document during the call by reviewing the security features in the original identification document.
 This can also be automated if the software being used for the video call itself has the capability to carry out authentication checks or by using separate software solutions such as those that check the algorithms used to generate passport numbers.
 The firm must also keep accurate records relating to the customer due diligence and be able to explain when and how the document was verified and by whom.
 Electronic copies of the document including screen shots from the call also need to be retained as part of the records.

-The GFSC has also issued two FAQs on the provision of “wet” signatures on applications.
+The GFSC also issued two FAQs on the provision of “wet” signatures on applications.
 Basically, where a printer but no scanner is available, the paperwork should be printed, the signature box signed and the individual take a picture of the document and email the image to the GFSC.
 Where no printer is available, the individual should copy out the signature box statement on a blank piece of paper, sign and date the statement, then photograph it and email it to the GFSC together with a PDF copy of the unsigned final version of the document.

 2. Can searches be conducted?